gloveboxes/Connecting-Particle-Photon-to-Azure-IoT-Hub/README.md

     [![screencast](docs/create-azure-iot-hub-youtube.jpg)](https://www.youtube.com/watch?v=lHpUu6wSX40)

-2. Watch this [screencast](https://youtu.be/lHpUu6wSX40) as an introduction to creating an Azure IoT Hub, an IoT Device and how to copy the devices connection string.
+2. Watch this [screencast](https://youtu.be/lHpUu6wSX40) for an introduction to creating an Azure IoT Hub and an IoT Device.

 3. For more information see [Create an Azure IoT Hub (free tier) using the Azure portal](https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-create-through-portal)